 - Your code will be tested to make sure it works correctly.
 It is your job to make sure that your code will behave correctly for any possible tests.
-I provide one simple test on Gradescope for which you get immediate feedback.
-The remaining tests are "hidden" until the due date has passed. - Late submissions are not graded.
-It is better to submit an incomplete program on time for possible partial credit than to not have your program graded at all. - All assignments are due at 11:59pm Pacific Time.
+One simple test is provided on Gradescope, for which you get immediate feedback.
+The remaining tests are "hidden" until the due date has passed. - You may submit assignments and quizzes up to 48 hours late for half-credit, with the exception of the portfolio project and the end of course conversation.
+If you have extenuating circumstances, please contact me about them as early as possible. - All assignments are due at 11:59pm Pacific Time.
 Be aware of what time zone Canvas is using to display deadlines.
 If it's not your local time zone, you can set it to be.
 The Canvas phone app always displays times for the time zone the phone is in.
-This is important to keep in mind if you will be traveling. - Always ask first before using any commands or constructs that we haven't covered yet, otherwise you may lose points.
-The main reason for this is that I don't want you to circumvent using material that the assignment was designed to make you practice. - If you disagree with a score on any coursework, contact your TA by email within one week of receiving your grade.
+This is important to keep in mind if you will be traveling. - In this course you may use commands or techniques that haven't been covered in the course, but only what is available in the Python standard library.
+Always ask first before using any modules or packages that are not part of the Python standard library, unless they're explicitly mentioned in the assignment specifications, otherwise you may lose points.
+The reason for this is so you don't circumvent using material that the assignment was designed to make you practice. - If you disagree with a score on any coursework, contact your TA by email within one week of receiving your grade.
 If you are dissatisfied with your TA's response (or if they neglect to respond at all), then you should contact me about it. - There is no extra credit. - I don't plan to "curve" the grades, but that's something I'll re-assess at the end of the term. - Makeup exams will only be given for exams excused in advance by the instructor. - Incompletes will be given very rarely.
 If you have been doing well in the course so far, but an emergency comes up that prevents you from continuing according to schedule, let me know as soon as you can.